SimonDegraeve/hapi-webpack-plugin/readme.md

 });
 ```

-1) With path as options
+1) With absolute path as options
 ```js
 /**
  * file: index.js